[Last updated July 10, 2025]

 Qualifying for a life settlement

-There are multiple factors seniors must meet to qualify for a life settlement, which includes
+There are multiple factors that determine whether an individual will qualify for a life settlement, including:

 - Age.
-Seniors must be over the age of 65 to qualify.
+Seniors typically must be over the age of 65 to qualify.

 - The policy’s death benefit.
-Policies with a death benefit over $100,000 are eligible for a life settlement.
+Typically, policies with a death benefit over $100,000 are eligible for a life settlement, although some buyers prefer higher.

 - Issue date of the policy.
-The policy must be active for at least 25 months before a policyholder can sell their policy for a life settlement.
+The policy usually must be active for at least 25 months before a policyholder can sell it for a life settlement.
 These regulations may also depend on the state you live in.

 Selling your policy

-It typically takes between three to four months to receive a life settlement.
-But, the amount can vary depending on the underwriting of your policy, the application process, and the type of insurance policy you have.
-There are no restrictions on how this money can be used to pay for senior care.
+It typically takes between three and four months to receive a life settlement, but the amount can vary depending on the underwriting of your policy, the application process, and the type of insurance policy you have.
+There are no restrictions on how this money can be used, so it can help you pay for senior care.

 What is a viatical settlement?

 A viatical settlement is when a life insurance policyholder decides to sell their policy due to terminal or chronic illness.
+The payout is less than the policy’s death benefit or face value.
 They then use the payout to pay for medical bills, debts, and their in-home, hospital, or hospice care.
 The policy is sold to a third party, who will then take on the premium payments and receive the full death benefit when the insured passes away.

 Companies may see viatical settlements as risky investments because it’s unknown how long the insured will live and if the company’s return on investment will be greater than the viatical settlement they paid out.